maubanel/UE5-CPP-BP-Overview/setting-up/README.md

 ![](../images/line3.png)

 It is easiest to manage the various versions of Unreal using the **Epic Launcher**.
 Thi allows you to install and run multiple versions of the engine.
 Go to [Epic Launcher Download](https://store.epicgames.com/en-US/download) and install the Epic Game Launcher.
 From here we will manage our game assets and resources.
-Intall Unreal 5.2 and use a PC preferably.
+Intall Unreal 5.2 and use a PC.

 <br>